A Grounded Theory of Debugging in Professional Software Engineering Practice: Discussion

 Our findings suggest several directions for designing future debugging and software engineering tools.
 These directions reflect how programmers manage uncertainty, integrate socio-technical knowledge, and debug with AI-based assistance.

 \paragraph{Supporting mental model management} Developers in our study treated mental model management as central to debugging.
-They continuously revised what they knew and did not know about the system.
+They continuously revised their knowledge of the system.
 However, tools provide limited support for tracking these shifting states of knowledge and strategies used to extend them~\cite {latoza2020explicit}.
 Future tools could make uncertainty management more explicit by tracking untested speculations.
 For example, IDE tools can allow for tracking the history of files and functions that the developer looked at to record the exploration trail.
 Future debugging tools can also represent levels of confidence across the code or identify which regions of the program can be ruled out.
 In line with the knowledge-avoidance strategies we observed, tools should help developers make progress without requiring them to internalize large portions of the system.

 \paragraph{Supporting socio-technical integration} Debugging in complex codebases and organizational settings was rarely an individual activity.
-Developers drew on version histories, prior fixes, colleagues' expertise, as well as external communities and documentation.
+Developers drew on version histories, prior fixes, colleagues' expertise, external communities, and documentation.
 In several cases, socio-technical barriers such as limited access to code or unusual version control practices slowed or prevented progress.
 Addressing these issues will require both tool design (e.g., systems that make expertise and history more accessible) and organizational effort (e.g., norms and standards for documentation, version control, and data sharing).
 Our study highlights the importance of designing debugging support that integrates social and technical resources.

 \paragraph{AI-informed Debugging Practice} The selective use of AI assistants points to opportunities for improving AI-informed debugging.
 In our study, developers used general-purpose LLMs rather than domain-specific tools.
 To better situate LLMs for debugging purposes, AI systems for debugging could provide transparent rationales for their suggestions, expose uncertainty in their recommendations, cite authoritative sources, and support hand-offs between automation and human reasoning.